-The wireless subcomponent of OPENSDWN builds upon Odin [42], from which OPENSDWN also inherits: (1) The Light Virtual Access Point (LVAP) abstraction: essentially the client's association state (the BSSID, SSIDs, client IP address, and Open-Flow rules).
+The wireless subcomponent of OPENSDWN inherits from [13]: (1) The Light Virtual Access Point (LVAP) abstraction: essentially the client's association state (the BSSID, SSIDs, client IP address, and OpenFlow rules).
 (2) Mobility support: by migrating a client's LVAP between physical APs, the infrastructure can control the client's attachment point to the network, without triggering a re-association at the client.
 (3) Slicing: the accommodation of multiple logical networks on top of the same physical infrastructure with different policies and control applications.
 A network slice is a virtual network with a specific set of SSIDs, where for example, the traffic may be VLAN tagged or directed to a specific destination port.

-OPENSDWN introduces service differentiation through per-flow WiFi datapath transmission rules, organized into per-flow transmission rule tables.
+OPENSDWN introduces service differentiation through perflow WiFi datapath transmission rules, organized into perflow transmission rule tables.
 Rules are bound to one or more OpenFlow rules and assign meta or direct transmission properties to one or more OpenFlow entries.
-Specifically, fine-grained wireless transmission control is achieved by combining Openflow match-action rules with wireless transmission rules (WDTX) within the wireless access points.
+Specifically, finegrained wireless transmission control is achieved by combining Openflow match-action rules with wireless transmission rules (WDTX) within the wireless access points.
 Regarding actions, assigning fixed and/or meta transmission settings is possible.
 Meta transmission settings include: best probability rate, best throughput rate, second best throughput rate, common maximum rate or fixed rates (e.g., a basic rate or a specific modulation and coding scheme rate).
 Based on the capabilities of the WiFi NIC, the transmission settings can be set for the device multirate retry chains.
+We demonstrate the benefit of WDTX rules over per-packet decisions in Section IV-B, e.g., by reducing latency when transmitting low latency UDP traffic with the best probability rate which effectively reduces the number of Layer 2 retransmissions.

-Furthermore, in order to account for the dynamic nature of the wireless network and in order to support client mobility, agents in OPENSDWN implement a publish/subscribe interface, allowing the controller to subscribe to network events (see Section 5 for more details).
+Furthermore, in order to account for the dynamic nature of the wireless network and in order to support client mobility, agents in OPENSDWN implement a publish/subscribe interface, allowing the controller to subscribe to network events (see Section V for more details).

-3.2 Virtual Middleboxes
+B. Virtual Middleboxes